Acce5sDenied/MCBE_Parkour_wiki/README.md

 ---

 ## Glitches
+Movement related glitches.
 + Hitbox manipulation is a precision related glitch.
 Since bedrock uses 32-bit arithmetic, this is millions of times more effective than Java's.
 + Block clipping is another precision related glitch.
 Happens at coodinates of high number.
 And powers of 2.

 ### Patched Glitches
 + 11 strafe or 10 strafe.
 Patched in `1.21.20`.
-Caused by joystick, optimal angle is `11.48°`.
+Caused by joystick, optimal angle is `11.48°` and `33.52°`.
 Boost in acceleration is `1/0.98` (rumors says it is a very tiny bit more than this).
 Surprisingly, this works on jump tick `4.51°` is optimal (Variable when ground is ice, etc...).
 Given this, 11 strafe is generally better than Java's 45 strafe.
 + Backwards sprinting.//todo

 ### Non-Advantagious Glitches